-- There is an increase of efficiency, productivity, and time-to-market TTM, with an overall lowering of costs associated with enabling new ESB flows.
+- There is an increase in efficiency, productivity, and time-to-market TTM, with an overall lowering of costs associated with enabling new ESB flows.

 - This culture also allows developers to change the business logic and applications supporting the consumption contract without a lengthy change management process on the ESB or having to modify the client experience in line with what the ESB supports.

 By the way, your customers and consumers don’t have to be an external or third party, these benefits apply to internal apps built for your enterprise users as well!
 In this day and age with mobile devices and massive app stores, everyone expects a frictionless and feature-rich user experience (UX).
 To deliver on this expectation, developers need to have the agility and flexibility enabled by self-service; without the bottlenecks a traditional ESB brings.

 When we look at EAI, embracing the consumption centric needs of today can be a fearsome topic to consider.
 A tunnel gives you direction, structure, and control.
 When you start setting users loose to travel the city at will and consume services how and when they want, things change.
 High Control gives way for High Productivity and Flexibility, but that doesn’t mean security has to go with it, or even lower at all.

 Governance through Digital Policy and Observability increase, much in line with a microservices strategy as we will cover below.
 ESB’s still have great value to provide the stoic tunnel to get you where you want to go, but in this new digital age with paradigm shifts reliant on consumption centric use, an API Management Platform with an API Gateway provides the self-service and flexibility you need to support your enterprise requirements.
 Transform from an Integration Factory building one-offs, to an Integration Enabler supporting a diverse and ever-changing requirement set without being the bottleneck for every project.